Chaplains' Corps Chronicles September 2017

 Please consider ConfederateChaplain.com & Chaplain-in-Chief.com

-This issue contains our Chaplain-in-Chief’s editorial on the Chaplains Conference in Harrisonburg, VA.
-You will also find our Chaplain-in-Chief’s article titled We Could Learn Much from General Robert E. Lee.
-Your editor has provided Part II of a biographical sketch of Chaplain – Captain Edward J. Willis, which deals with his life from the war to the end of his earthly sojourn.
-Assistant editor, Mark Evans, has written an article entitled The Unvanquished Soul.
-This issue, as usual, includes A Confederate Sermon submitted by Kenneth Studdard of Rev. Stephen Elliot which is titled Wings of a Dove.
-Our Book Review is by your editor on The Life and Times of Jesus the Messiah by Alfred Edersheim.
+This issue contains our Chaplain-in-Chief’s editorial.
+You will also find our Chaplain-in-Chief’s article titled American Slavery: Not the Cause of the War.
+Your editor has provided a biographical sketch of Chaplain Joseph Ellerbe Chambliss.
+Assistant editor, Mark Evans, has written an article entitled A Monument and a Cause.
+This issue, as usual, includes A Confederate Sermon submitted by Kenneth Studdard of Rev. Charles Minnigerode which is titled Weighed in the Balances.
+Our Book Review is by your editor on The Daring Mission of William Tyndale by Steven J. Lawson.

 Soli Deo Gloria,